A message

 Welcome

-We respectfully acknowledge the traditional owners of the land on which the Melbourne Prize Trust operates – the People of the Kulin Nation – and pay our deepest respects to their Elders past, present, and emerging.
+We acknowledge the Traditional Owners of the land on which the Melbourne Prize Trust operates, the people of the Kulin Nation, and pay our respects to Elders past, present and future.

-Thank you for your interest in our activities.
+Thank you for your interest in our activities this year.

 Simon Warrender OAM